4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: -completeness of 4-uniform Maker-Breaker games

 \end{itemize} \end{enumerate}

 \item Case 2 is that of an active node $v \in B_{1,2}$, just before Maker picks $x_3$.
 The updated gadget of $v$ at this point is pictured in Figure \ref{fig:makerchoice2}.
 Suppose that Maker picks some $x \neq x_3$ instead: we now show that this is a losing move.
+Let $w_b$ and $w_c$ be the out-neighbors of $v$ through the arcs $b$ and $c$ respectively.

 \begin{enumerate}[label={(\alph*)}] \item First, suppose that $x \in \{y_3,y_4\}$.
 By symmetry, assume that $x=y_3$.
 Now, Breaker picks $y_4$ (which is forced anyway).
 Note that $\{\{p_b,x_3\},\{p_c,q_c\}\}$ is a pairing for $v$ after that move.
-Denoting by $w$ the out-neighbor of $v$ through the arc $b$, we should not use $p_b$ in our pairing for $w$, so we define:
+We should not use $p_b$ in our pairing for $w_b$, so we define: